MiguelCastillo/belty/README.md

 #### objectValues(input)

-Gets the values from a map and returns them in an array.
+Gets the values from a object map and returns them in an array.
 If an array is passed in, then the array is returned as is.

 - **@param** {object | Array} input - Input to get values from
 - **@returns** { Array } - Array of all the values extracted from the input object, or the array itself if the input is an array.